LeipeLeon/blog/src/_posts/2023/01/ActiveRecord#becomes.md

 layout: post
 title:  "TIL: ActiveRecord#becomes"
 date:   2023-01-24 16:00:00 CES
-description: With `ActiveRecord#becomes` any model can become a different class instantly.
 ---

 With [`ActiveRecord#becomes`](https://apidock.com/rails/ActiveRecord/Persistence/becomes) any model can become a different class instantly.